kevinolega/callcentertrainingtips/_posts/2018-06-24-personality-test.md

 The person who is not confident hesitates a lot.

-The shortcut to being self confident is being familiar with yourself and enough practice that you can communicate what you are trying to say well.
+The shortcut to being self-confident is being familiar with yourself and enough practice that you can communicate what you are trying to say well.

 If you're not too familiar with how to introduce yourself and have no idea where to start.